gcasarez/evolution-of-mixotrophy/readme.md

 # Code for "Acquired metabolism as an evolutionary path to mixotrophy"
+This repository contains the Mathematica code for the simulations and analyses in the manuscript "Acquired metabolism as an evolutionary path to mixotrophy."
+To produce the figures in the manuscript, the code was run in Mathematica version 13.

 ## Files to produce plots
  * `model_and_functions.wls` contains the model equations and functions to analyze ecological and evolutionary dynamics